Knowledge Hub

 When does the regime apply?

-You’ll need to comply with the change in control regime when you’re acquiring an authorised by the FCA or the PRA, or increasing your stake in one, and this transaction will make you a controller.
+You’ll need to comply with the change in control regime when you’re acquiring an authorised firm by the FCA or the PRA, or increasing your stake in one, and this transaction will make you a controller.
 You can find out whether an entity is authorised by checking the Financial Services Register.

 If you’re entering into a transaction with a group of entities, the regime will also apply if any of the companies in the group is authorised.

-Section 178 change in control applications
+Section 178 Change in Control applications

 When you decide to buy, or increase your stake in, an authorised firm, to the point that you would be deemed a controller, the onus is on you as the buyer to notify the regulators.